tibue99/ezcord/README.md

 - Automated help command
 - Datetime and file utilities
 - Wrapper for [aiosqlite](https://github.com/omnilib/aiosqlite)

-While this library can be installed with any Discord library, most features will only work with Pycord.

 ## Installing
 Python 3.9 or higher is required.